-Throughout your efforts to practice mindfulness, try to be gentle with yourself at all times.
+Throughout your efforts at practicing mindfulness, try to be gentle with yourself at all times.
 You won’t get anywhere with the process if you don’t.
 Pay particular attention to frustration that may arise if your attention isn’t doing what you’d like.
 Remember, your job is to gently refocus your attention to your breath and senses, not to admonish yourself for the distraction.

 7. Don’t Take Your Thoughts Personally

 Don’t believe everything you think!
 In your mindfulness practice, notice the difference between having a thought and believing that thought.
 You are not your thoughts, and If you believe your thoughts every time they arise, this distinction gets blurred.
 So when you practice mindfulness, just observe the thoughts.

 The present moment is reality; it’s good to have a healthy relationship with that reality.
 Mindfulness practice helps us take this important step.
 Practice accepting whatever you’re seeing, hearing, and feeling.

 When practicing mindfulness, regard emotions and thoughts the same way: both are passing phenomena to be observed as they come and go.
 And make no mistake — they all come and go.
 Consider thoughts and emotions as if they’re twigs or leaves floating down a stream as we sit safely nearby.
 Try to simply notice them without passing judgment.

 Now that you know how to practice mindfulness, all you need to do is decide when you’ll do it!
 Practicing for a few minutes a day is a good place to start — ten or fewer if you’re a beginner.
 Whether you’re doing sitting meditation or practicing mindful eating, try to make it a daily habit.
 Each day before you practice, quickly review the list above to get into the right mindset.